Backpackerice/CaesarDecryption/README.md

 Server receiving an encrypted message with Caesar method from a client and decrypting this message.

+###Introduction
+To launch the program, you can either use:

+	python server.py

+Or:

+	./server.py

 ###Example

 	python server.py -p 60000 -d dico.txt